Blendify/blender-manual/trunk/blender_docs/manual/movie_clip/tracking/clip/properties/introduction.rst

 Grayscale Preview (B/W)
    Display the preview image as gray-scale even if all channels are enabled.
 Mask Preview (black/white icon)
-   Applies mask defined by a nannotation tool in the preview widget.
+   Applies mask defined by a annotation tool in the preview widget.

 .. _clip-tracking-weight: